HDLMake/hdl-make/docs/index.rst

 - ``python``: you need a compatible Python deployment
 - ``git``: you need git for both fetching the ``hdlmake`` code and accessing to remote HDL repositories.
 - ``svn``: svn will only be used when accessing to remote SVN HDL repositories.

+.. note:: In order to support Python 2.7.x and 3.x with a single codebase, the ``six`` Python package is now required to run ``hdlmake`` 3.0 version.

 There are two methods to obtain and install ``hdlmake``: via git repository or PyPI.
 PyPI is the preferred method if you are only interested in releases.
 Git may be preferred if you are a developer, or would like to stay in sync with active development.